rexmeeks/onsiteiqtest/README.md

 # Getting Started with (Insert buzzword filled catchy title that is not <i>Create React App</i> and really gets the people going)

 <h5>Going through the app:</h5>

-1. run it (reference below)
+1. run it (reference below)</br>
-2. you will be presented with some person
+2. you will be presented with some person</br>
-3. judge them based off their general information (psh. rude)
+3. judge them based off their general information (psh. rude)</br>
-4. accept them to work for us or send them to debtors prison (or, Canada, idk, that's not our department)
+4. accept them to work for us or send them to debtors prison (or, Canada, idk, that's not our department)</br>
-5. realize you're an awful person for some of the previous decisions you made (in the app)
+5. realize you're an awful person for some of the previous decisions you made (in the app)</br>
-   * accept that that's life
+   * accept that that's life</br>
-   * click previous candidates
+   * click previous candidates</br>
-   * find the poor soul you previously passed judgement upon, notice the color of their card reflects your decision and you can read the comments you made in case you forgot them already
+   * find the poor soul you previously passed judgement upon, notice the color of their card reflects your decision and you can read the comments you made in case you forgot them already</br>
-   * click on them, this will take you back to the judgement page where you may decide to change your mind, or reject the candidate twice
+   * click on them, this will take you back to the judgement page where you may decide to change your mind, or reject the candidate twice</br>
-     * <small>this will just overwrite your previous decision so while we respect your strive to be as evil as possible, we'll only ever note it down once</small>
+     * <small>this will just overwrite your previous decision so while we respect your strive to be as evil as possible, we'll only ever note it down once</small></br>
-6. do this forever until we go bankrupt or you fall into a pit and can't get out
+6. do this forever until we go bankrupt or you fall into a pit and can't get out</br>

 <h5>Going through the app <sup><small>seriously</small></sup></h5>

 1. npm start</br>
 2. it'll open a page, if it doesn't navigate to localhost as said below</br>
 3. You'll be presented with a candidate where you can either accept or reject them, or view previous candidates recently processed</br>